dsmithson/printersmtpserver-go/README.md

     SMTP_SMTPPORT=25 SMTP_OUTPUTPATH=/attachments dotnet run --project /src/SmtpServerService/SmtpServerService.csproj
     ```

+## Building the docker image
+The docker image should be built via a Github actions pipeline, but if you want to build it locally use this:

+    ```sh
+    docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t dsmithson/printersmtpserver:latest -f ./build/Dockerfile .
+    ```

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.